 You should always carry proof of insurance while driving, whether for personal use or ridesharing.
 If you experience an accident, make sure you report the accident to the police and get the other driver’s insurance information.
 You should file a claim with your personal auto insurance company, as well as with Uber and Lyft’s insurance provider.
 The insurance companies will work out who pays what part of the claim.

 Remember, your personal auto policy won’t work while your rideshare app is on, and the insurance provided by Uber and Lyft doesn’t cover all the gaps.
-To be covered at all times while driving, you should get a ridesharing extension to your personal auto policy.
-Fortunately, dozens of major insurance companies offer ridesharing coverage, and it’s becoming available in more states over time.
+To be covered at all times while driving, you should get a ridesharing insurance extension to your personal auto policy.